Live

 The lower cost is still expected to pay for $15 billion in mass transit improvements, part of the MTA’s capital program, including upgraded signals on six subway lines, an extension of the Second Avenue subway to East Harlem, accessibility improvements like elevators at more than 20 stations, and hundreds of new electric buses.

 Daytime E-ZPass tolls would be initially $9 for passenger vehicles (once per day); $14.40 for small trucks and non-commuter buses; $21.60 for large trucks and sightseeing buses.
 Nighttime tolls will be discounted by 75 percent and there are discounts for low-income frequent drivers.
-Higher tolls would be phased in years to come.
+Higher tolls would be phased in during the coming years.

 The plan also includes measures to reduce gridlock and air pollution, including expanding automated cameras for “blocking the box” violations; and investments in environmental justice, like $20 million to establish an asthma center in the Bronx and $10 million to install air filtration units in schools near highways.